-We have detailed summary of the evidence base for mass school-based deworming programs in this post.
+We summarize the evidence base for mass school-based deworming programs in this post.
 Here are key findings across the key impacts of deworming: school participation, future earnings, and cognition and nutrition.

 Miguel and Kremer’s experimental evaluation in Western Kenya found a 25% reduction in student absenteeism at treatment schools.

 Baird and colleagues’ long-run study based on the Western Kenya deworming finds that among females, deworming increased the rate of passing the national primary school exit exam by 9.5 percentage points on a base of 41%.

 “Does Mass Deworming Affect Child Nutrition?: Meta-analysis, Cost-Effectiveness, and Statistical Power” authored by Kevin Croke, Joan Hamory Hicks, Eric Hsu, Michael Kremer, and Edward Miguel, finds a “substantial” and “highly robust” positive effect on child weight resulting from deworming.
 The effects are particularly large in areas above 20% prevalence; this is the same threshold at which the WHO currently recommends mass treatment.
 The authors also note the cost-effectiveness of deworming, with "the estimated average weight gain per dollar expenditure from deworming...more than 35 times that from school feeding programs as estimated in RCTs."